LBCrion/sfwbar/README.md

 taskbar, switcher and pager functionality requires sway (or at least i3 IPC support).

+SFWBar is licensed under GNU GPL
+Weather icons are from yr.no and are licensed under MIT license

 ## SFWBar implements the following features:
 1. Taskbar - to control floating windows
 1. Task Switcher - to allow switching active window with a keyboard (Alt-Tab)